Kiryū (band)

 Kiryū (己龍) is a Japanese visual kei metal band founded in 2007 with the concept of "Japanese terror" and "painful nostalgia".
-Formed by vocalist Mahiro Kurosaki, guitarist Mitsuki Sakai, bassist Hiyori Isshiki and drummer Junji Tokai, each member is represented by a color.
+Formed by vocalist Mahiro Kurosaki, guitarists Takemasa Kujō and Mitsuki Sakai, bassist Hiyori Isshiki and drummer Junji Tokai, each member is represented by a color.
 They have been part of the independent label B.P Records since 2009.
-Guitarist Takemasa Kujō has not featured in the band's public appearances since December 2021, but it is reported that he still participates in production and songwriting.

-Ranked thirteenth in JRock News top 15 visual kei bands and artists of 2020 and received an honorable mention in the Most Influential Jrockers of 2017.
+Many of their releases have reached high positions on the Oricon Indies chart, and they have also performed at venues such as Nippon Budokan and Tokyo Dome City Hall.
+They were ranked thirteenth in JRock News top 15 visual kei bands and artists of 2020 and received an honorable mention in the Most Influential Jrockers of 2017.

+Takemasa Kujō stopped featuring in the band's public appearances at the end of 2021 and one year later Mahiro Kurosaki also paused his activities.
+Consequently, the band entered an indefinite hiatus in the end of 2023.

 Career

-Establishment and early years (2007–2008)
+2007–2008: Establishment and early years

 Takemasa and Mitsuki played in a visual kei band together in Hamamatsu, Shizuoka, called mi'ze:lia.
 After the group split, they invited their backup drummer Junji Tokai to form a new band in Tokyo.
 Through mutual friends, Mahiro was invited to be the lead singer.
 Sakai and Takemasa aimed to establish a band with its own personality and different from the popular bands at the time.
 Initially, Takemasa envisioned the "disgusting visual kei" concept for the band, which later cemented itself in "Japanese horror" and "painful nostalgia".

 Kiryū was founded on September 17, 2007 and their first live performance took place on December 16 at Holiday Shinjuku.
 Therefore, the band considers December 16th their official formation date.
 On March 25, 2008, tickets for their first event, Garyou Tensei in Shinjuku Ruido, were sold out.
 At this event, they distributed the CD "Sakuragarami" for free.
 In May, the debut single "Another Side" (アナザｰサイド) was released and another version was released the following month.
 In October, another single was on sale: "Murasakishoku/Saigo no Koi" and on November 26, the debut mini album Shūgetsu Heika.